thiennn/thiennn.github.io/_posts/2017-01-30-aspnetcore-beginner-guide.md

 ---
 layout: post
-title: ASP.NET Core - Beginner guide
+title: ASP.NET Core - A beginner guide
 ---

 In this post I assume that you are .NET developers.
 You have already known ASP.NET Webform or MVC and you want to learn ASP.NET Core.